ryancdotorg/proberelay/README.md

 `proberelay -i mon0 -d 192.0.2.7 -r -80 -x tsunami -x 'Free Public WiFi'`

 The network interface must be in monitor mode.

+### Minimum Signal Strength

+Radiotap has two fields for signal strength, one in standard dBm, and one in dB difference from “an arbitrary, fixed reference”.
+Negative values will be compared against dBm, zero or positive ones will be compared against dB.

 ## Features